Rota-Baxter Coalgebras: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Marc Rosso for the helpful discussions about coalgebras.
-This work was partially supported by National Natural Science Foundation of China (Grant No. 11201067, No. 11101258 and No. 11371238).
+This work was partially supported by National Natural Science Foundation of China (Grant No. 11201067, No. 11931009, No. 11871249, No. 11871326).